Skip to content

 Built-in presets:

-claudelint ships with two built-in presets you can use directly:
+claudelint ships with three built-in presets you can use directly:

 json